Opinion | Trump’s strategy is not to win. It’s to invalidate the election results.

 We know Trump’s governing daydreams because he talks about them out loud.
 He wants to jail Hillary Clinton.
 And the Bidens.
 And John Kerry, Adam B. Schiff, James B. Comey and John Bolton.
 He targets unfavored journalists for his Twitter mob.
 He wants to change libel laws to make it easier to harass and silence his opponents.
 He has threatened the “licenses” of broadcast news organizations.
 He promises disproportionate punishment for government officials, business leaders and private citizens who criticize or defy him.
 And he believes that the power of the state should be at his personal disposal.

-In his first term, Trump has been largely prevented from pursing such dreams.
+In his first term, Trump has been largely prevented from pursuing such dreams.
 The Mueller report is filled with instances where White House staff simply ignored his lawlessness.
 Even his first White House counsel and first attorney general occasionally opposed his malicious, vengeful whims.
 Trump was able to help some of his felonious friends (such as Roger Stone and Michael Flynn), but he was generally prevented from persecuting his enemies beyond smears and taunts.

 Yet several elements are now in place that would empower Trump’s vindictiveness in a second term: